srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the top menu, click **View**, and then click **Terminal**.

-1. In the Terminal pane, ensure the command prompt shows the directory path for the `Program.cs` file.
+1. In the Terminal pane, ensure the command prompt shows the directory path for the `ContainerDevice.cs` file.

 1. At the command prompt, to build and run the Simulated Device application, enter the following command: